kmerckae/panda_safe_hrc_tutorial/source/index.rst

    vicon_panda/start

-In this chapter you will learn how to use the Vicon motion capture data online for the control of the Panda robot.
+In the *Vicon Motion Capture* chapter you will learn how to use the Vicon motion capture data online for the control of the Panda robot.
+Add info you've sent to interns and colleagues, later on you can update it with all necessary info for your specific programs.

 .. toctree::